sassoftware/sas-studio-custom-steps/SAS Content - Create Folder/README.md

 # SAS Content - Create Folder

-This is a utility custom step which creates a desired SAS Content folder.
+This is a utility custom step which allows you to create a new folder inside a SAS Content folder programmatically.

-Some SAS programs require operations to be performed on folders located inside the SAS Infrastructure Data Server (also known as SAS Content).
-This custom step facilitates such operations.
+Some SAS programs require operations to be performed on folders inside SAS Content, which is a file service and not a mounted file system on SAS Compute.
+Therefore you cannot use the dcreate() DATA step function and have to use the Viya folders service (REST API).

 ## General Idea
 ![SAS Content - Create Folder](./img/SAS_Content_Create_Folder.png)